MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 > [!NOTE]
 > None of the previous examples use the `~/` as part of the link.
 To link to an absolute path that begins at the root of the repository, start the link with `/`.
 Including the `~/` produces invalid links when navigating the source repositories on GitHub.
 Starting the path with `/` resolves correctly.

-### Structure of links on Microsoft Docs
+### Structure of links on Microsoft Learn

-Content published on Microsoft Docs has the following URL structure:
+Content published on Microsoft Learn has the following URL structure:

 `https://learn.microsoft.com/<locale>/<product-service>/[<feature-service>]/[<subfolder>]/<topic>[?view=<view-name>]`